Javarev1/head-fonts/README.md

 # head-fonts

-Displays player skin heads in chat, join/leave, and death messages using a custom font resource pack.
+Displays player skin heads in chat, join/leave, and death messages using a custom font resource pack..

 ## Setup